wbthomason/wbthomason.github.io/content/fixed/projects.md

 # Research

 [unfamiliar gestures][unf]
-: My current research project seeks to create and analyze a framework capable of inferring meaning from unfamiliar human gestures.
+: In 2016, I created a framework capable of inferring meaning from unfamiliar human gestures.
 In interactions between humans, we frequently assume shared contextual knowledge and common grounding.
 This allows us to make gestures without a guarantee that our conversational partners are familiar with them, but maintain a reasonable level of certainty that we will be understood.
 Although this is a desirable ability for human-robot interactions, current approaches to understanding gestures, natural language, or the fusion thereof, fall short in this area.
 By applying techniques from zero-shot learning to a novel frequency-domain gestural feature description, we have achieved some success at solving this problem.
-This project is ongoing.

 [rosbeam][rosb]
 : As part of an effort to enable the Beam Remote Presence Device to be usable as a platform for robotic development, I updated and improved upon a project to reverse engineer the Beam's motor control interface and provide a ROS wrapper.
 Starting from the [prior work][xlzrosb], this entailed a rewriting of the primary mechanism used to enable execution of foreign code.
 The internals of the Beam software had changed significantly since the original project was created, so the rewriting was a good opportunity to also restructure the code.
 Doing so resulted in a much more future-proof implementation of the original approach.
 The project was fairly short and easy, and is currently being used in the experimental verification phase of another research effort into algorithms for social navigation.

 [rosb]: https://github.com/cornell-rpal/rosbeam